Rachana-Kaparthi/iiitb-asic/README.md

 Output of the synthesis:
 ![multiple_modules_opt](https://github.com/Rachanaka/iiitb-asic/blob/main/images/multiple_modules_opt.png)
-This code should ideally realize 2 and gates and an or gate for logic y, but instead it has turned out to be a single and and single or gate due to optimising the logic.
+This code should ideally realize two and gates and an or gate for logic y, but instead it has turned out to be a single and gate and single or gate due to optimising the logic.

 ### Sequential logic optimisation techniques-
 1.Basic